 Growth and Scaling

 Smaller companies do not have too much to worry about when it comes to governance.
 This is due to the fact that Smaller organizations with less than 50 members often do not generate enough content to create messes.
 However, as your company keeps growing, you need to be in sync with the increasing governance requirements that might be proportionally cropping up with its progress.
 Therefore, consider adopting a governance plan as early as possible.
-A well-implemented Office365 governance template will ensure that everything is organized, and nothing gets lost as you expand.
+A well-implemented SharePoint Governance Plan Template will ensure that everything is organized, and nothing gets lost as you expand.

 User Adoption While most people might not be specifically familiar with every aspect of Microsoft 365 platforms, therefore, having a governance policy in place ensures that users do not feel overwhelmed or lost on your sites and pages.
 Instead, they know the limits of what they can do which provides a space for them to learn about the system without fear of messing with anything that does not relate to their position.